wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/5-use-ediscovery.md

 - Access and manage the cases they create, but not cases created by other eDiscovery managers.
 - Use the Content Search tool to search content locations, preview, and export search results.
-- Create and manage Core eDiscovery cases and Advanced eDiscovery cases.
+- Create and manage eDiscovery (Standard) cases and eDiscovery (Premium) cases.
 - Add to a case and remove members.
 - Create case holds.
 - Run searches associated with a case.

 **eDiscovery Administrators** can do everything that an eDiscovery Manager can do, plus:

-- Access all cases that are listed on the eDiscovery and Advanced eDiscovery pages.
+- Access all cases that are listed on the eDiscovery and eDiscovery (Premium) pages.
-- Access case data in Advanced eDiscovery for any case in the organization.
+- Access case data in eDiscovery (Premium) for any case in the organization.
 - Manage any eDiscovery case after they add themselves as a member of the case.

 ## Licenses

 Users, the custodians of the data, must be assigned a Microsoft 365 E5 or Office 365 E5 license.
 Alternatively, you can purchase an add-on Microsoft 365 E5 Compliance or Microsoft 365 eDiscovery and Audit license for users with an Office 365 E1 or a Microsoft 365 E3 license.

-Administrators, compliance officers, or legal personnel who are assigned to cases as members, and use Advanced eDiscovery to collect, view, and analyze data don't need an E5 license.
+Administrators, compliance officers, or legal personnel who are assigned to cases as members, and use eDiscovery (Premium) to collect, view, and analyze data don't need an E5 license.

-## Create a Core eDiscovery case
+## Create a eDiscovery (Standard) case

-To create a core eDiscovery case:
+To create a eDiscovery (Standard) case:

 1. Sign into the [Microsoft Purview compliance portal](https://compliance.microsoft.com) with a user account with the appropriate eDiscovery permissions, or who is part of the Organization Management role group.
 1. From the left navigation pane, select **Show all** > **eDiscovery** > **Core**.